Military and Overseas Voters

 You may return your ballot by mail, email or fax.

 - If you return your ballot by mail, you must sign and date the declaration no later than Election Day and return the ballot to your county elections department.
-It must be received within 9 days after Special Election, 13 days after a Primary, or within 20 days after a General Election.
+It must be received within 13 days after a Primary or Special Election, and within 20 days after a General Election.